mschordan/agaconv/doc/agaconv.1.md

 agaconv \--width=640 \--change-config
 : Change the default configuration to use 640 as width.
 On a classic Amiga this will be displayed as a hires video with width 640 by **AGABlaster**.
 The option
-\--help will also display as default width value 640.
+\--help will also display as default width value 640 after this change in the config file.

 agaconv \--help
 : This option shows all basic help options with its respective default